-Although we welcome the opportunity to meet families and to discuss admission with new students, we recognise that many families may apply for places whilst outside Tanzania and therefore we do not require an interview for admission.
+Although we welcome the opportunity to meet families and to discuss admission with new students, we recognise that many families may apply for places whilst outside Tanzania and therefore we only require an interview for admission for older MYP students.
+This interview can be conducted in person or by video link online.
 Usually we can offer places based on previous school records, results, reports or references which can be sent to us by post, email or fax.
 In some special circumstances we may request additional information or, if previous school records are not available or are insufficient, we may ask a student to take placement tests

 For Diploma students:

 Please see the details of how to apply and the requirements on our Admissions page.
 Attendance at an interview or a Global Selection weekend will be expected of shortlisted applicants.